jxlsteam/jxls/jxls-site/src/site/markdown/reference/each_command.md

     //... creating EachCommand to iterate departments
     // setting its direction to RIGHT
     departmentEachCommand.setDirection(EachCommand.Direction.RIGHT);

+Excel markup:

+    jx:each(items="salaries" var="s" direction="RIGHT" lastCell="F2")

 Grouping the data
 ------------------
 *Each-Command* supports grouping via its `groupBy` property.
 The `groupOrder` property sets the ordering and can be `desc` or `asc`.
 If you write `groupBy` without `groupOrder` no sorting will be done.
 Normally one defines `groupBy` and `groupOrder`.

-In the excel markup it can look like this
+In the Excel markup it can look like this

     jx:each(items="employees" var="myGroup" groupBy="myGroup.name" groupOrder="asc" lastCell="D6")